joecupano/SIGpi/README.md

 ```
 SIGpi install gqrx
 ```

+### Package Updates
+Best efforts made to update releases when significant releases (X.Y) are made available for component packages with speciall attention to popular SDR packages like SDRangel and SDR++

 ### Multi-Architecture
 Though our first priority of support platforms is the **Raspberry Pi4 4GB RAM** running **Raspberry Pi OS Full (64-bit)**, this build will install and run on **Ubuntu 20.04 LTS** and **Ubuntu 22.04 LTS** (amd64 and aarch64)